ia2-uma/ia2-uma.github.io/_pages/lines.md

 >
 > Our group has been involved in research on multi-agent systems since the 1990s.
 In this line, we are currently working on projects to implement digital twins for crime, mobility and sustainability in the urban environment, combining Agentic AI with other lines of AI such as multi-agent reinforcement learning or deep learning models, and with data engineering techniques for intelligent data extraction and fusion.
 >
-> **Keywords:** distributed AI, agent-based modeling and simulation, multiagent reinforcement learning, LLM agents, large action models
+> **Keywords:** Distributed AI, Agent-Based Modeling and Simulation, Multiagent Reinforcement Learning, LLM Agents, Large Action Models

 ## Heuristic Search